CSCI305/csci305-prolog-lab/README.md

 # Troubleshooting

 This lab requires an independent study of the Prolog language.
 You are encouraged to use any web tutorials and resources to learn Prolog.
 Given the size of the class, I will not be able to debug your code for you.
 Please do not send panicked emails requesting I fix your bug for you.
-Allow yourself plenty of time, and use patience, perseverance, and the internt to debug your code.
+Allow yourself plenty of time, and use patience, perseverance, and the Internet to debug your code.
 I will gladly answer clarifying questions about the goals and instructions of the Lab assignment.

 # Lab Questions